Prabhu204/MNISTdata/README.md

 It is a good database for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting.

-Four files are available on this site:
+Four files are available by the site:

 train-images-idx3-ubyte.gz:  training set images (9912422 bytes)
 train-labels-idx1-ubyte.gz:  training set labels (28881 bytes)